GDUngureanu/small-steps/src/components/entertainment/movies/README.md

 Placeholder page for movie suggestions.

 ## Component
-- `template.vue` – static content.
+- `Movies.vue` – static content.
 No props or events.